Marge Simon

 Marge Baliff Simon (born 1942) is an American artist and a writer of speculative poetry and fiction.

 Biography

 Early life

 Marge Simon was born in Bethesda, Maryland, but grew up in Boulder, Colorado.

 Education and career

-She received her BA and MA degrees from the University of Northern Colorado, and then continued her studies at the Art Center College of Design.
+She received her BA and MA degrees from the University of Northern Colorado, and then continued her studies at the ArtCenter College of Design.
 Deciding against a career as a commercial artist, she began working as an art teacher in elementary schools instead.

 In the mid-1980s, Simon began writing and illustrating for the small press and went on to become an award-winning writer.
 Simon's poems, short fiction, and illustrations have appeared in hundreds of publications, including Amazing Stories, Nebula Awards 32, Strange Horizons, The Pedestal Magazine, Chizine, Niteblade, Vestal Review, and Daily Science Fiction.